lukas362/lukas362/README.md

 I'm currently grasping the basics and understanding of how neworking works.

-I haven't made a lot of profects, but my favorite one is my own [Webbsite](https://github.com/lukas362/Lukas-website/tree/main).
+I haven't made a lot of projects, but my favorite one is my own [Webbsite](https://github.com/lukas362/Lukas-website/tree/main).

-You can react me at on here or at my gmail: lukassvensson761@gmail.com
+You can reach at my gmail: lukassvensson761@gmail.com

 Fun Facts: